- a roundup of news from St.Andrew's

 What is on:-

-- We are streaming a Worship service via our Facebook page on Sundays at 10.
+- We are streaming a Worship service via our Facebook and YouTube pages on Sundays at 10.
 See the Current Sunday Worship news page.

-- We are holding simple services of daily Morning & Evening Prayers, led by church members, at 9am & 7pm many of which are live via our Facebook page.
+- We are holding simple services of daily Morning & Evening Prayers, led by church members, at 9am & 7pm which are live via our Facebook page.

 - The Thursday Food Bank continues but with a new procedure for distribution to help maintain social distancing.